brucehq/bruce-docs/content/operators/recursive-copy.md

 * `flatCopy`: This is a boolean value that determines if the files should be copied to the destination directory or if the directory structure should be preserved.
 * `maxDepth`: This is an integer value that determines the maximum depth of the directory structure that should be copied.
 If set to 0 or left unset it will copy the entire directory structure.
 * `maxConcurrent`: This is an integer value that determines the maximum number of concurrent file copies that should be performed.
 If set to 0 or left unset it will use the default value of 5.
+* `onlyIf`: This sub command will run and if an output is received it will return true and thus allow execution
+* `notIf`: This sub command will run and if an output is received it will return false and thus prevent execution

 Please do be careful with setting the maxConcurrency value too high as you may run into issues with the remote server throttling your requests.